illy-birenz/spring-petclinic_clone/readme.md

 <b>How to compile and use on your own</b>
-git clone from here
+git clone from this repo
-cd spring-petclinic
+on cloned location cd into spring-petclinic folder
-./mvnw package
+run './mvnw package'
 java -jar target/*.jar
 access the project through localhost:8080  </br></br>